 When I met Moe Norman in 1994, I asked him how he learned to swing with such amazing proficiency and become the greatest ball-striker in the world.
-He said “Believe in Yourself”.
-I initially thought that he meant that I must have self confidence.
+He said, “Belief in Yourself”.
+I initially thought that he meant that I must have self-confidence.
 I was wrong.

-When Moe tod me to believe in myself, what he meant was that I had to develop my self-image into being a great ball-striker.
-Self confidence and self-image are very different.
+When Moe told me to believe in myself, what he meant was that I had to develop my self-image into being a great ball-striker.
+Self-confidence and self-image are very different.
 Understanding this makes all of the difference.

-We carry our self image everywhere including into our relationships, careers and every moment.
-For example, I have a successful business because I have a self image of a person with a successful business.
-I am a successful ball-striker because I carry a self image of a person who is a great ball-striker.
-This is what Moe was message when he said “Believe in Yourself”.
+We carry our self-image everywhere including our relationships, careers and every moment.
+For example, I have a successful business because I have a self-image of a person with a successful business.
+I am a successful ball-striker because I carry a self-image of a person who is a great ball-striker.
+This is what Moe was the message when he said: “Believe in Yourself”.

 Acting as If